Kerry Global Technology and Innovation Centre

 Gilbane provides integrated services on design-build project in Ireland

 The new four-story addition for Kerry’s Global Technology and Innovation Centre was constructed under a design-build and encompasses open and enclosed plant areas at roof level.
 There are four blocks (A-D), all directly linked, internally and externally within a single building.
 Scope of work comprised of a mixture of offices, meeting rooms, customer areas, office and staff facility accommodation, delivery point and general service yard, research and development, and technology areas and storage facilities.
 The facility accommodates approximately 895 employees.
-The project is targeting LEED Silver certification.
+The project achieved LEED Silver certification.

 Lean Construction Methods Reduce Time and Support Safety Results